-We recognise the importance of the health and safety of our contractors and visitors.
+We recognize the importance of the health and safety of our contractors and visitors.
 Occupational health and safety is included in our supplier CSR code of conduct.

-Reporting basis for this indicator: Swire Pacific reports the number of lost time injuries (LTI), the Lost Time Injury Rate (LTIR), the number of lost days, the Lost Day Rate (LDR) and employee fatalities as defined below.
+Reporting basis for this indicator: Swire Pacific reports the number of lost time injuries (LTI), the Lost Time Injury Rate (LTIR), the number of lost days, the Lost Day Rate (LDR), employee fatalities and contractor fatalities as defined below.

-- 1. Total injuries: is the number of injuries in a year which result in minimum lost time of one working day. - 2.
-Lost Time Injury Rate: represents the number of injuries per 100 full time equivalent (FTE) employees per year.
+- 1. Total injuries: is the number of injuries in a year which result in minimum lost time of one working day. - Lost Time Injury Rate: represents the number of injuries per 100 full time equivalent (FTE) employees per year.
 It is calculated as the total Injuries multiplied by 200,000 and then divided by total hours worked.
 200,000 is the annual hours worked by 100 employees, based on 40 hours per week for 50 weeks a year. - 3.
 Lost Days: A Lost Day occurs when, in the opinion of a physician, an employee cannot work.
 Lost Days are counted as calendar days where counting begins on the first day following the injury and ends on the day when the person returns to full duty, receives a permanent job transfer or leaves employment. - 4.
 Lost Day Rate represents the number of lost work days per 100 equivalent employees per year.
 It is calculated as the total lost days multiplied by 200,000 and then divided by total hours worked.
 200,000 is the annual hours worked by 100 employees, based on 40 hours per week for 50 weeks a year. - 5.
 An employee fatality is a loss of life of an employee as the result of a work-related incident.

 Information about the number of hours worked, lost time injuries, fatalities and lost days due to injuries is collected from operating companies.
 Lost Day Rate and Lost Time Injury Rate are calculated using GRI definitions.
-Injuries occurring during travel to and from work in Chinese mainland and Taiwan region are included having regard to relevant local legislation.